 - How do I make an appointment?

-- What do I need to bring to my appointment?
+- What do I need to do to register?

-- How do I organise AEA (Alternative Exam Arrangements)?
+- How do I organise Alternative Exam Arrangements (AEA)?

 - What if I need an extension?

 You may be able to negotiate short extensions on an assignment using your Access Plan.

 Academic staff will generally consider extension requests that are reasonable and fall within the course timelines.

 - Who gets to see my Access Plan?

 You can use your Access Plan to negotiate Reasonable Adjustments with academic staff in your courses.

 You are not obliged to disclose your disability, but it is important to note that the relevant University staff may not be able to meet your needs if they are not aware of how your disability impacts on your studies.